openbible-io/en_ust/README.md

 The ULT of Genesis 18:3 says:

-He said, "My Lord, if I have found favor in your eyes, please do not pass by your servant."
+He said, “My Lord, if I have found favor in your eyes, please do not pass by your servant.”

-Here Abraham refers to himself in the third person as "your servant."
-To make it clear that Abraham is referring to himself, the UST adds the first person pronoun "me."
+Here Abraham refers to himself in the third person as “your servant.”
+To make it clear that Abraham is referring to himself, the UST adds the first person pronoun “me.”

 The UST of Genesis 18:3 says:

-He said to one of them, "My Lord, if you are pleased with me, then please stay here with me, your servant, for a little while."
+He said to one of them, “My Lord, if you are pleased with me, then please stay here with me, your servant, for a little while.”

 **When editing the UST or translating it into another GL, you must include the indications of the first person that are there in these passages of the UST so that it can be as clear as possible.**